Baylor vs. TCU NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Baylor's games this season have gone over 58.5 points four of eight times.
+- Baylor has combined with its opponents to put up more than 58 points in four of eight games this season.

-- TCU has combined with its opponents to score more than 58.5 points in five of seven games this season.
+- TCU's games have gone over 58 points in five of seven chances this season.

-- The two teams combine to average 68.9 points per game, 10.4 more than the over/under in this contest.
+- The combined points per game average of the two teams, 68.9, is 10.9 points above Saturday's over/under.

-- This contest's total is 7.6 points more than the 50.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 7.1 points more than the 50.9 these two squads combine to surrender per game this season.

-- The Bears and their opponents score an average of 51 points per game, 7.5 fewer than Saturday's total.
+- The Bears and their opponents score an average of 51 points per game, seven fewer than Saturday's total.

 Baylor Stats and Trends